hireshBrem/prompt-engineer-mcp-server/README.md

 # Cursor Prompt Formatter MCP Server

-This Model Context Protocol (MCP) server provides a tool to format prompts for optimal results with Cursor AI, using Claude by Anthropic.
+This Model Context Protocol (MCP) server provides a tool to rewrite coding prompts for optimal results with Cursor AI and other AI IDEs, using Claude by Anthropic.

 ## Installation